Low energy limit for the resolvent of some fibered boundary operators: Fredholm fibered boundary Dirac operators

-with $\inf\Re \cR|_{\rf}\ge h+1+\mu$, so that $\sigma$ has leading term of order at least $x^{-\delta+\mu}=x^{\alpha+\mu}$ in its polyhomogeneous expansion at $\pa M$. \end{proof}
+with $\inf\Re \cR|_{\rf}\ge h+\mu$, so that $\sigma$ has leading term of order at least $x^{-\delta+\mu}=x^{\alpha+\mu}$ in its polyhomogeneous expansion at $\pa M$. \end{proof}

 The parametrix of Theorem~\ref{dt.10} can also be used to obtain a Fredholm criterion.
-Let $M_{\delta-1}$ be the minimal extension of the fibered cusp operator $x^{1-\delta}(x^{-1}D_{\phi})x^{\delta-1}$ acting on $L^2_b(M;E)$.
-Since the fibered cusp metric $g_{\fc}:=x^2g_{\phi}$ is complete, recall that a standard argument shows that there is in fact only one closed extension since the maximal extension is equal to the minimal extension.
+Let $\cD_{\delta-1}$ be the minimal domain of the fibered cusp operator $x^{1-\delta}(x^{-1}D_{\phi})x^{\delta-1}$ acting on $L^2_b(M;E)$.
+Since the fibered cusp metric $g_{\fc}:=x^2g_{\phi}$ is complete, recall that a standard argument shows that there is in fact only one closed extension since the maximal domain is equal to the minimal domain.
 Let $\widetilde{\Pi}_h$ be a smooth extension of $\Pi_h$, first to a collar neighborhood of $\pa M$ and then to all of $M$ using a cut-off function.
 Then one can readily check that

 \begin{corollary} If $\delta-1$ is not a critical weight of $I(D_b,\lambda)$, then

 is a Fredholm operator, that is, the operator